 Mutual funds collect money from several investors to form a large pool and invest it in sector-specific, instrument-specific, or theme-specific units.
 Moreover, diversification is crucial for investors seeking to earn potential returns from the market with direct or indirect risk exposure.

-Further, NRIs would be greatly benefitted from this diversification.
+Further, NRIs would greatly benefit from this diversification.
 For example:

 - Diversified risk